310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Hajime %}
-Okaaay~ You may end up needing the bathroom if you drink it too quickly, so please take your time with your tea, okay?
+Okaaay~ You may end up needing the toilet if you drink it too quickly, so please take your time with your tea, okay?
 {% endbubble %}

 {% bubble Nazuna %}